implicito/mini-RAG/evaluation.md

 **Ground Truth (GT):**
 It significantly improves recall for minority classes (e.g., Larva, Pupa, Egg) by generating higher-quality pseudo-labels and focusing learning on hard examples.

+**Answer Given:**
+The proposed method improves performance on minority classes by employing a cost-sensitive focal loss for unlabelled data, which suppresses the influence of noisy pseudo-labels and enables more effective model training [3].
+This approach also indirectly benefits minority classes by lowering mislabelling errors [3].
+Additionally, the method uses a dual-loss strategy, which guides supervised learning from labelled data and emphasises learning from hard-to-classify unlabelled examples [3].
 ---

 ## Precision and Recall Calculation